 At TMC, we're proud of our Communication Department preparing students to take the gospel to their professional field in the film industry!

 Posted by The Master's College on Monday, September 21, 2015

 The Department of Communication offers a general emphasis, or students can specialize in one of the following emphases:

 Cinema and Digital ArtsThe Cinema and Digital Arts emphasis has gone through a dramatic change over the last few months.
 This emphasis offers a course of study for students interested in the visual media industry, including visual storytelling and screenwriting, technical aspects of video editing and videography, lighting, sound, and production.

 The Creative Writing and Publishing emphasis of the communication program offers a course of study for students interested in the various aspects of print and electronic publication, including writing, publishing, editing, photography, and graphic design.

 JournalismThe Journalism emphasis offers a course of study for students interested in the varied and changing field of journalism, including writing and reporting, sports photography, editing, TV, radio and multimedia/social media journalism.

 The Speech Communication emphasis helps to develop the students' ability to think, write, and speak clearly.
-It stresses efficacious interpersonal and public communication, as well as a broad range of understanding in historical and current communication methods.
+It stresses efficacious interpersonal and public communication, with the view of developing critical thinking skills and problem-solving strategies.
+A broad range of understanding in historical and current communication methods is also addressed.